hamham1004/Education/README.md

 - Multiple difficulty levels
 - Command blocks for movement and direction
 - Score system based on efficiency
+- Touch-friendly interface with improved mobile usability
+- Responsive layout that adapts to screen orientation
+- Enhanced drag-and-drop functionality for touchscreens
+- Thick scrollbars for better touch navigation

 ### 2. Jigsaw Puzzle